sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 - Privacy Policy
 - Terms of Service

-These pages are displayed with the [Page Builder](/ftw/page-builder/) in the FTW template.
-In addition to these default pages, you can create your own content pages through Flex Console, and [fully manage their content](/concepts/content-management/) without code changes.
+These pages are rendered by the
+[PageBuilder component](/ftw/page-builder/) in the FTW template.
+In addition to these default pages, you can create your own content pages through Flex Console, and
+[fully manage their content](/concepts/content-management/) without code changes.
 On the template side, you can modify
 [how that content is displayed](/how-to/options-prop/).